Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM

 \textbf{Motivation:} Production dependencies are the prime security liability in software systems since they can compromise a running software~\cite{zapata}.
 Current SCA tools may not distinguish dependency scope (i.e., production, non-production) \cite{pashchenko_2018_vulnerable, Kula_2017}, which may lead to reporting unexploitable vulnerabilities (false positives).
 They may also only consider direct dependencies although vulnerabilities can be introduced transitively \cite{pashchenko_2018_vulnerable, 7202955, Lauinger_2017}.
 The problem is that assumptions about production dependencies are not always correct.
 In fact, RQ1 showed that runtime dependencies are not always in production.
 In this research question, we study the characteristics production dependencies to establish a practical understanding of how they are used and in what context they are used.
 Such findings help in improving current SCA tools as they provide insights on how dependencies are used in practice.

-\textbf{Approach:} To identify the characteristics of dependencies used in production, we consider the production dependencies identified in RQ1 and classify them based on their scope (runtime, development), depth, and usage (e.g., package A is used in production X times, and not used in production Y times).
+\textbf{Approach:} To identify the characteristics of dependencies used in production, we consider the production dependencies identified in RQ1 and classify them based on their scope (runtime, development), depth, and usage.

 In theory, one can identify the scope of a dependency by looking at the nature of the functionality provided by a package.
 For instance, packages that provide development utilities should not become production dependencies.
 To investigate to what extent the nature of the package determines if it will be used as a production dependency, we analyze how packages are released to production across the 100 studied projects.
 We analyze a total of 1,269 unique packages.
 We then classify the packages in three categories: 1) packages that are always used in production, 2) packages that are never used in production, and 3) packages that are sometimes used in production.